programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```
 This shows that there are 7,496 rows that have latitude values, which is about 89% of all the records.
 What should we do about the missing data?

-With some work, we could add estimated locations.
+With some work, you could add estimated locations.
 For example, many of the rows include either city or county information.
-We could find the center of these areas and add that lat/lon data to the DF.
-If we wanted to map exactly where a fatality ocurred, this wouldn't be useful, but for maps visualizing county-level data, this might suffice.
+You could find the center of these areas and add that lat/lon data to the DF.
+If you wanted to map exactly where a fatality ocurred, this wouldn't be useful, but for maps visualizing county-level data, this might suffice.

-This work would be necessary if we wanted to use this data for a study or in a report.
+This work would be necessary if you wanted to use this data for a study or in a report.
 In our case, since we're just demonstrating how to use Folium, we won't dwell on the various methods one might use to add in the missing data.

-Instead, we will just create a smaller version of the DF that only includes rows with lat/lon data.
+Instead, you will just create a smaller version of the DF that only includes rows with lat/lon data.

 ```python
 ff_df = ff_df[ff_df['latitude'].notna()]
 ```

-### County Geometry Data
+## County Geometry Data
-To create the choropleth map, we also need a file that provides the geographic boundaries for the regions we wish to map.
+To create the choropleth map, you also need a file that provides the geographic boundaries for the regions you wish to map.
 In this case, since we are interested in county-level data, we need to get a data file that defines the county shapes.
 The [US Census](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html) has a number of different "cartographic boundary files".
 These include shape files for counties (at various resolutions), congressional districts, and others.

 While these files are in the ZIP format, Geopandas knows how to read them and extract the information it needs.
 We can load these files directly from the Census' website, but the `cb_2021_us_county_5m.zip` file is [available to download](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/cb_2021_us_county_5m.zip) from the *PH* repository.